hyperledger/indy-hipe/text/date-time-conventions/README.md

 ##### `_sched`
 Holds a string that expresses appointment-style schedules such as "the first Thursday of each month, at 7 pm".
-Note that the format of such strings may vary; the suffix doesn't stipulate a single format, but just the semantic commonality of scheduling.
+The format of these strings is recommended to follow [ISO 8601's Repeating Intervals notation](https://en.wikipedia.org/wiki/ISO_8601#Repeating_intervals) where possible.
+Otherwise, the format of such strings may vary; the suffix doesn't stipulate a single format, but just the semantic commonality of scheduling.

 ##### `_clock`
 Describes wall time without reference to a date, as in `13:57`.